 Real Case Study 2026 Reading time: 14 min

 "Five days in Miami Beach.
 A 3-star hotel with genuinely solid reviews.
 Happy kids.
-And on the third morning — three small red welts, perfectly aligned on Ryan's forearm.
+And on the third morning — three small red welts, perfectly aligned on a forearm.
 This story could have ended with a $2,000 extermination bill and three months of misery.
-It ended with $70 spent before departure and a Naperville, Illinois home that stayed completely clean.
+Instead it ended with $70 spent before departure and a home that stayed completely clean.
 Here's exactly how."

 Table of Contents